cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/class-summaries.md

 We will be thinking about Shakespeare's so-called "green world" or festive comedy (see Northrop Frye's chapter, "The Argument of Comedy," in "Comedy Resources/Theories of Comedy" for further background): the use of farce in sometimes uneasy conjunction with romantic love plots (developed more fully than in *Shrew)*; Plautine twinning and Elizabethan Fools; dressing, undressing, and fluid gender roles and sexuality; the language of courtly love and its relationship with servitude and the (again Plautine) reliance on clever servants; verbal wit and Shakespearean "quibbles"; and/or other connections or innovations you notice.

 A film version (dir.
-Trevor Nunn, 1996) with Imogen Stubb and Helena Bonham-Carter is optional.
+Trevor Nunn, 1996) with Imogen Stubb and Helena Bonham Carter is optional.

 ### Session 12: Aphra Behn, *The Rover*